 Ibn Ishaq records that the delegation “differed among themselves in some points, saying [Jesus] is God; and He is the son of God; and He is the third person of the Trinity, which is the doctrine of Christianity.”
 They presented arguments defending these propositions to Muhammad, but he would have none of it.
 When they told him that they had submitted to God, he responded: “You lie.
 Your assertion that God has a son, your worship of the cross, and your eating pork hold you back from submission.”
 Allah then revealed much of sura 3, refuting their assertions and giving the world the truth about Jesus and Christianity.

 In any case, Imran’s wife dedicates the child in her womb to the service of Allah (v.
-35); when she gives birth, she says of Mary, “I crave Thy protection for her and for her offspring from Satan the outcast” (v.
+35); when she gives birth, she says of Mary, “I seek refuge for her in You and her descendants from Satan, the expelled” (v.
 36).
-Every child, said Muhammad, is “pricked by the Satan” after he is born – that’s why babies cry when they’re born.
+Every child, said Muhammad, is “pricked by the Satan” after he is born — that’s why babies cry when they’re born.
 However, Mary and Jesus were preserved from this touch of Satan.
-Although the child is a female and “the female is not like the male” (v.
+Although the child is a female and “the male is not like the female” (v.
 36), the wife of Imran fulfills her vow: Mary is dedicated to Allah’s service.
-Bulandshahri says that she went to live in the Temple in Jerusalem, which he calls the Baitul Muqaddas (“Holy House”) and, in keeping with the Islamic idea that the original message of all the Jewish prophets was Islam, identifies as a mosque.
+Bulandshahri says that she went to live in the Temple in Jerusalem, which he calls the Baitul Muqaddas (“Holy House”).
+In keeping with the Islamic idea that the original message of all the Jewish prophets was Islam, Islamic tradition identifies it as a mosque.
 There Mary is fed miraculously (v.
 37).

-Vv.
-38-41 recount the birth of John the Baptist, hitting the highlights of Luke 1:5-80: angels tell Zechariah he will have a son, he asks how this can be since he is old, and he is rendered unable to speak.
-Then the Qur’an begins to tell the story of the birth of Jesus, beginning with a reaffirmation of Muhammad’s prophethood (v.
+Allah then recounts the birth of John the Baptist (vv.
+38-41), hitting the highlights of Luke 1:5-80: angels tell Zechariah he will have a son, he asks how this can be since he is old, and he is rendered unable to speak.
+Then Allah begins to tell the story of the birth of Jesus, beginning with a reaffirmation of Muhammad’s prophethood (v.
 44): Ibn Kathir explains that even though Muhammad wasn’t present at these events, “Allah disclosed these facts” to him as if he had been an eyewitness.

-When the Jews reject Jesus, he gathers disciples who say, “do thou bear witness that we are Muslims” (اشْهَدْ بِأَنَّا مُسْلِمُونَ) (v.
+When the Jews reject Jesus, he gathers disciples who say, “We have believed in Allah and testify that we are Muslims” (اشْهَدْ بِأَنَّا مُسْلِمُونَ) (v.
 52).
 And while Jesus’ enemies plotted against him, Allah, “the best of schemers” (v.
-54), plotted also, revealing that he would cause Jesus “to ascend to Me.”
-This, says Ibn Ishaq, refuted “what they assert of the Jews in regard to his crucifixion” – to which we will return in sura 4, which says that “they slew him not nor crucified” (v.
+54), plotted also, revealing that he would “raise [Jesus] to Myself.”
+This, says Ibn Ishaq, refuted “what they assert of the Jews in regard to his crucifixion” — to which we will return in sura 4, which says that “they did not kill him, nor did they crucify him; but [another] was made to resemble him to them” (v.
 157).